eme64/blog/_posts/2026-03-20-Simple-Vectorized-Algorithms.md

     r[i] = 42;
 }
 ```
+We broadcast the number `42` to all elements of the vector, and are now able to fill multiple elements
+of the array with a single vector store (`intoArray`).
 We have to use two loops: the length of the array `r` may not be evenly divisible by the
 length of the vector `v`.
 We use `loopBound` to determine up to where we can use
 vectors, and handle the remaining iterations in the scalar cleanup loop.